DBerkey/IKT300_microkernel/README.md

 - `exit` / `quit` – gracefully stop the kernel (Ctrl+C also works)

 ### Run Event Simulator
 The simulator plugin generates `UserLoggedInEvent`/`DataProcessedEvent` traffic and heartbeats so the kernel and MetricLogger can be tested together.
+This only works if the EventSimulator was build in the earlier step.

 From the kernel console: